 The Vauxhall Astra GTC looks great, it’s very economical, and it’s even practical, but it would benefit from a quieter diesel engine.

-The BMW 1 Series Coupe combines strong performance and low CO2 emissions thanks to BMW’s brilliant EfficientDynamics technology.
+The BMW 2 Series Coupe combines strong performance, good economy and low CO2 emissions in a compact, agile rear-wheel drive sports coupe.

 Volkswagen Scirocco 62.8 mpg